KKshitiz/git-learn/README.md

 #### creating branches:

-**git branch branch-name**: creates a local branch named "branch-name" **git push origin branch-name**: creates a remote branch name "branch-name".
+- **git branch branch-name**: creates a local branch named "branch-name"
+- **git push origin branch-name**: creates a remote branch name "branch-name".
 You can now see the branch named "branch-name" in the github repo branches dropdown.
 NOTE: You can't push a branch to origin without making its local branch first, which should have the same name.

 #### changing/checking out branches:

-**git checkout branch-name**: changes branch to "branch-name" **git checkout -b branch-name**: creates a branch named "branch-name" and then switches to it.
+- **git checkout branch-name**: changes branch to "branch-name"
+- **git checkout -b branch-name**: creates a branch named "branch-name" and then switches to it.

 #### deleting branches:

-**git branch -d branch-name**: deletes the existing local branch named "branch-name" **git branch -D brnach-name**: force delete existing local branch named "branch-name" regardless of merge status. equivalent to git branch --delete --force branch-name
+- **git branch -d branch-name**: deletes the existing local branch named "branch-name"
+- **git branch -D brnach-name**: force delete existing local branch named "branch-name" regardless of merge status. equivalent to git branch --delete --force branch-name
-**git push origin -d branch-name**:deletes from remote branch
+- **git push origin -d branch-name**:deletes from remote branch

+## Downloading data from remote:
+- **git fetch <remote-name>**: checks "remote-name" for new data.
+But does not change a thing in the local repo.
+So, can execute as many times w/o any consequences.
+NOTE: Its like apt-get upgrade
+- **git pull <remote-name> <remote-branch-name>**:pull not only downloads new data; it also directly integrates it into your current working copy files

 ## Misc:

-**git config --global help.autocorrect 1**: activate autocorrect **git log**: show commit history
+- **git config --global help.autocorrect 1**: activate autocorrect
+- **git log**: show commit history
-**git status**: current status of files
+- **git status**: current status of files
+- **git checkout <SHA>**: revert repo to a previous commit having unique id SHA.
+Find the SHA from git log